nachoverdon/Slippi2Video/README.md

 # OBS Script
 Instead of using s2v.py, it's possible to use OBS' built-in Python API (preferable atm).
 Set up take a little bit longer.

-* Open OBS and go to `Tools` > `Scripts` > `Python Settings` and there select the directory with your `python.exe`. *IMPORTANT NOTE:* Must match Python/OBS bits version (32 or 64 bits) and must be Python 3.6.something, as 3.7 doesn't work (OBS fault I think, as I just doesn't even execute the sample script that comes with the program) or maybe it's just me lol.
+* Open OBS and go to `Tools` > `Scripts` > `Python Settings` and there select the directory with your `python.exe`. ?__IMPORTANT NOTE:__ Must match Python/OBS bits version (32 or 64 bits) and must be Python 3.6.something, as 3.7 doesn't work (OBS fault I think, as I just doesn't even execute the sample script that comes with the program) or maybe it's just me lol.
 As a result, if you opt for a 'portable' version of Python, you'll probably need to follow [this guide](https://michlstechblog.info/blog/python-install-python-with-pip-on-windows-by-the-embeddable-zip-file/) in order to be able to download the necessary packages py-slippi.
 * Go to the `Scripts` tab, click the `+` button, and select `obs_s2v.py`.
 * Configure the options and click Start
 * Pray once again